 photo by Miha Godec ©

-Valerie Wolf Gang’s works focus on the ideas behind human experiences, such as aspects of consciousness and a reflection of social conflicts arising from political regulations and constraints.
-She mainly explores the relationship between man and technology and is inspired by the connection between the living and inanimate nature and the multifaceted nature of the human character.
+Valerie Wolf Gang (1990, Ljubljana, Slovenia) is a multimedia artist, film director, videographer, transdisciplinary arts researcher, and mentor.
+Her works focus on the ideas behind human experiences, such as aspects of consciousness and a reflection of social conflicts arising from political regulations and constraints.
+She mainly explores the relationship between man and technology and is inspired by the connection between the living and inanimate nature and the human character’s multifaceted nature.

-Wolf Gang’s works are often interactive and therefore create a site-specific performance and interaction between the art piece and the observer.
-She works as a multimedia artist, film director, and transdisciplinary arts researcher, using different technologies and approaches to construct (interactive) installations, new media works, and art films.
+Wolf Gang’s works are often interactive and create a site-specific performance and interaction between the art piece and the observer.
+She uses different technologies and approaches to construct (interactive) installations, new media works, and art films.
 A combination of digital components and physical materiality plays an essential role in her expression of the storytelling narrative.
 In her words, “digital and material components represent the mind and the body, which need to be balanced in order to create perfect harmony.”

-She is regularly working on different artist-in-residence programs, where she researches and produces new projects inspired by local & international cultural scene (e.g., New York, Beijing, Singapore, Germany, Portugal, Luxembourg, Guinea-Bissau…) and collaborating with international art organizations and collectives.
+She is regularly working on different artist-in-residence programs, which enable her circumstances to research and produce new projects inspired by local & international cultural scene (e.g., New York, Beijing, Singapore, Germany, Portugal, Luxembourg, Guinea-Bissau…) and prolific collaboration with international art organizations and collectives.

 Her work has been featured in various group and solo exhibitions, and she has received numerous international grants and awards (e.g., National Film Award, Alumnus Optimus Award, Working Stipend of Ministry of the Culture Republic of Slovenia, Restart Award, Roberto Cimmeta Grant France, Kultur Einer Digitalstadt Grant Germany, KulturKontakt Grant Austria…).
-She is a member of international art collective Spielraum Ensamble, research unit Famul VideoLab, Directors Guild of Slovenia, and represented by Collecting Society of Authors, Performers, and Film Producers of Audiovisual Works of Slovenia.
-She is the founder of UV Arthouse producing experimental films, video installations, and researching the field of emerging technology and interactive multimedia artworks in the intersection of science and arts.
+She is a member of international art collective Spielraum Ensamble, research unit Famul VideoLab, Directors Guild of Slovenia, Ljubljana Fine Artists Society, and represented by Collecting Society of Authors, Performers, and Film Producers of Audiovisual Works of Slovenia.
+She is the founder of UV Arthouse producing experimental films, video installations and researching emerging technology and interactive multimedia artworks in the intersection of science and arts.

 “The world around me is my theater and I always observe the play with lots of focus and alertness.
 I’m very much fond of details, I see what everyday people don’t and I’m fascinated by small everyday events that influence our life.
 After I observe them I process everything and let myself be inspired and just let go.
 I take my camera and capture what I see, feel and dream.
 I create works that come from my heart and I try to speak to people through them.
 I always want to help those who are innocent, powerless or manipulated and let them know they’re not alone.
 Art is a strong media that can change the world so I use it with care and respect.
 When you look at my works, you can always see part of me and my hidden thoughts.
 They’re coming out in subtle ways that only a keen observer can notice.
 Look closer and you will see through me: there’s a new world.”